demystifyfp/demystifyfp/content/fsharp/series/fstweet/following-a-user.md

   }
 ```

-The `handleFollowUser` function deserialize the request to `FollowUserRequest` using the `deserialize` function that we defined earlier in the *Json.fs* file.
-If deserialization fails we are returning bad request.
+The `handleFollowUser` function deserializes the request to `FollowUserRequest` using the `deserialize` function that we defined earlier in the *Json.fs* file.
+If deserialization fails, we are returning bad request.
 For a valid request,  we are calling the `followUser` function and maps its success and failure results to `WebPart`.

 The last piece is wiring this handler with the `/follow` endpoint.